Wireless networks are connectionless networks. They are part of the network. It is just that they are not connected using wires.

 Select manually create a network profile

-This is how you can change wireless network configuration…
+This is how you can change a wireless network configuration…

 Check the option Start this connection automatically and Connect even if the network is not broadcasting.
 Then click Next.